Does travel insurance cover me if my airline or tour operator goes bankrupt?

 – Airline / tour / cruise operator financial default or failure to provide contracted services? (end supplier failure)

-– What do they cover if something goes wrong on your cruise, yacht charter, or tour? (say your cruise ship breaks down, your tour bus is delayed, or the weather has turned bad and part of your holiday is no longer viable.. these kinds of things.
+– What do they cover if something goes wrong on your cruise or tour? (say your cruise ship breaks down or everyone gets sick, or your tour bus is delayed and you miss your flight.. these kinds of things.
 What do they really cover if this happens?)
+Are you covered whilst at sea?

 – Anything else that is a possibility for you in particular?